 St. Thomas Aquinas called the realm of angels and demons “preternatural” since it escapes the sensory knowledge that we can have of the rest of creation.
 We human beings were created by God as enfleshed spirits.
 But divine revelation tells us that God also created pure spiritual beings with the same freedom we have.
 Those who chose to use that freedom to serve God we call “angels” or messengers.
 Those who decided to use their freedom to defy God are called demons.
 Pride and envy lead them to hate not only God, but also us who are made in God’s image and likeness.

 So people in Jesus day had good cause to fear demons–they are hostile and powerful.
 Plus, their intelligence is superior to ours–note that the demon in the story, unlike the humans, instantly recognized who Jesus was.

 Because the first rule of warfare is to know your enemy.
 Paul tells us clearly in Ephesians 6:12 – Our battle is not against human forces but against the principalities and powers . . . the evil spirits.

 Only God has power over this world.
-Jesus, in commanding the demons, as he later in the Gospel commands the wind and the waves, does only what God can do.
+Jesus, in commanding the demons, as later in the Gospel he commands the wind and the waves, does only what God can do.
 Once we are joined to Christ, the enemy has no more authority or power over us.
-Unless, of course, we give it to him through sin.
+Unless, of course, we voluntarily give it to him through sin.
 If we cling to the Lord and listen to him, we have nothing to worry about.
 If not, we have lots to worry about.

-This post on Jesus’s authority over demons or evil spirits is offered as a reflection upon the readings for the 4th Sunday in Ordinary Time, liturgical cycle B (Deut.
+This post focuses on spiritual warfare and Jesus’s authority over demons or evil spirits.
+It is a reflection upon the readings for the 4th Sunday in Ordinary Time, liturgical cycle B (Deut.
 18:15-20,10; Ps.
 95, I Cor.
 7:32-35; Mk.
 1:21-28).